Variable#

 binary variable after the solve is also possible, but it is not done by the solver or the

-solver link because even small rounding can lead to infeasibilities.
+solver link because even small rounding can lead to significant infeasibilities.

-A binary variable can also have a truely fractional value after a solver if the model status
+A binary variable can also have a truly fractional value after a solver if the model status

-does not indicate a feasible integer solution (model status 1
+does not indicate a feasible integer solution (model status OptimalGlobal

 ).